 Ashok Kumar and Kishore Kumar

 Ashok Kumar was born as Kumudlal Ganguly on 13 October 1911 in Bhagalpur.
 He started his law studies at Presidency College of the University of Calcutta, Kolkata but he failed in exams.
-He went to Bombay to stay with her sister who was till then was married to Sashadhar Mukherjee.
+He went to Bombay to stay with her sister, who was then married to Sashadhar Mukherjee.
 Mukherjee was an important part of Bombay talkies which was owned by Himanshu Rai and his wife Devika Rani was the lead actress of the movies studio produced.

-During the shooting of Jeevan Naiya in 1936 the male lead Najm-ul-Hassan eloped with his co-star Devika Rani.
+During the shooting of Jeevan Naiya in 1936, the male lead, Najm-ul-Hassan, eloped with his co-star, Devika Rani.
 Rani eventually returned to his husband but Himanshu Rai did not allow Najm-ul-Hassan again to enter Bombay Talkies.

 Ziddi and Mahal were special because these two movies gave some future superstars.
 Ziddi was a measure break for Dev Anand, Pran, and Kishore Kumar.
 Dev Anand and Pran were recognized as stars after this movie.
 Kishore Kumar got his first chance to sing a solo song for Dev Anand “Marne Ki Duayen Kyon Mangu”.